Seanny123/seanaubin.github.io/content/post/2015-11-19-Schools-and-the-Internet-Teaching-Security-and-Privacy.md

 Obviously, Tor doesn't solve everything.
 Talking about people you know and/or posting pictures/videos of yourself will immediately identify you.
 Which brings us to the second issue.

-## 2. Anyone who is a victim of a leak is automatically evil and worthy of eternal shame.
+## 2. Leak victims are evil and worthy of eternal shame.

 My primary problem with auto-shaming victims of leaks is it assumes consent.
 Most people with compromising photos on websites haven’t put them up themselves.
 [Computers can be hacked, trust can be broken and images can be falsified using Photoshop](http://www.xojane.com/it-happened-to-me/charlotte-laws-hunter-moore-erin-brockovich-revenge-porn).